José Bonaparte: Discovery of southern diversity

 Between 1975 and 1977, Bonaparte worked on excavation of Saltasaurus with Martín Vince and Juan C. Leal at the estancia "El Brete."
 With fellow Argentine Jaime Powell, Bonaparte studied Saltasaurus and suggested that in life, it was covered in armored plates known as osteoderms.
 Based on this discovery, together with twenty specimens of Kritosaurus australis and a lambeosaurine dinosaur found in South America, Bonaparte hypothesized that there had been a large-scale migration of species between the Americas at the end of the Mesozoic period.
+Bonaparte was also the first to propose the clade abelisauridae, a grouping of ceratosaurians that were the dominant carnivores during the Cretaceous in Gondwana.

 The supercontinent of Pangea split into Laurasia in the north and Gondwana in the south during the Jurassic.
 During the Cretaceous, South America pulled away from the rest of Gondwana.
 The division caused a divergence between the northern biota and the southern biota, and the southern animals appear strange to those used to the more northerly fauna.
 Bonaparte's finds illustrate this divergence, and caused paleontologist Robert Bakker to dub him the "Master of the Mesozoic."

 Discoveries

-Bonaparte described a wide array of dinosaurs, including:
+Bonaparte described a wide array of dinosaurs and other prehistoric animals, including: